 According to Carson Housing Authority and HUD data, Carson has two affordable housing developments with 130 assisted units at some risk of conversion to market rate.
 "At-risk" units are those in which the subsidy or contract with the project may expire during the 10-year period between 2021 and 2031.
-The Carson Garden Apartments contain 100 assisted units at moderate risk of conversion and Grace Manor contains 30 assisted units at very high risk.
+The Carson Garden Apartments contain 100 assisted units at moderate risk of conversion and Grace Manor contains 30 assisted units at very high risk, although this project is likely to remain affordable.
 Both projects are assisted by HUD; all projects assisted by the Carson Housing Authority are at low risk of conversion.
 Risk level is derived from the California Housing Partnership.

 The City will continue to monitor at-risk housing, inform tenants of potential conversion to market rate status, and educate tenants on the potential purchase of units.
 When units assisted by the Carson Housing Authority are at risk of converting to market rate housing, the City will contact the owners of such units to assess the owner's intent to prepay a federally-assisted mortgage or to renew or opt out of project-based Section 8 contracts.
 The City will encourage owners to consider renewal of HUD Section 8 contracts.
 For owners who want to opt-out of a Section 8 contract, prepay a HUD subsidized mortgage or sell their property upon the expiration of the rental subsidy, the City shall require the provision of 18-24 months advanced notice to tenants.
 The City will inform tenants of the potential conversion of their units to market rate, and provide education on the potential tenant purchase of units.
 The City will also pursue financing and subsidy programs at the State, county, and federal levels to preserve at-risk housing, including through the purchase of affordability covenants.
+The City will also coordinate as needed with non-profit corporations and qualified entities, as provided in Chapter 2, that have the legal and managerial capacity to acquire and manage at-risk units.

-The City will also comply with the unit replacement provisions of SB 330 which require that protected units, including those subject to rent control or stabilization, be replaced with comparable affordable units by the development project that proposes to demolish such protected units.
+The City will also comply with the unit replacement provisions of SB 330, codified in Government Code Section 65583.2, which require that protected units, including those subject to rent control or stabilization, be replaced with comparable affordable units by the development project that proposes to demolish such protected units.
+Two sites contained in the housing sites inventory contain protected units - one site is a pipeline project and one site is a non-vacant site likely to redevelop during the planning period.
+The City will commit to enforcing replacement housing actions pursuant to State law.

-Responsible Agency: Carson Housing Authority and Carson Community Development Department

-Potential Funding Source: Carson Housing Authority Funds; HUD; HCD
+Responsible Agency: Carson Housing Authority and Carson Community Development Department Potential Funding Source: Carson Housing Authority Funds; HUD; HCD

-Timeframe: Ongoing 2021-2029 as opportunities arise
+Timeframe: Annual monitoring and coordination, if needed; Oongoing 2021-2029 as opportunities arise

-Objectives: Preserve the 673 Carson Housing Authority-assisted affordable units and encourage the 130 HUD-assisted affordable units to extend their contracts; Ensure no net loss of units.
+Objectives: Preserve the 673 Carson Housing Authority-assisted affordable units and encourage the 130 HUD-assisted affordable units to extend their contracts; Ensure no net loss of units; Enforce residential replacement provisions pursuant to State law-

-PROGRAM 11: MOBILE HOME PARK MAINTENANCE AND PRESERVATION
+PROGRAM II: MOBILE HOME PARK MAINTENANCE AND PRESERVATION